 First-Line Supervisor Institute

-IACLEA is excited to announce the launch of the First-Line Supervisor Institute, part of IACLEA’s Leadership Series.
-The Institute will be modeled on IACLEA’s well-regarded Executive Development Institute (EDI) and prepared for current and aspiring first-line supervisors.
+IACLEA is excited to offer the First-Line Supervisor Institute (FLSI) 2021, part of IACLEA’s Leadership Series, in virtual format this year.
+The Institute will be modeled on IACLEA’s well-regarded Executive Development Institute (EDI) and is prepared for current and aspiring first-line supervisors.
 IACLEA offers the only Institute for first-line public safety and law enforcement supervisors working on college and university campuses.

-A team of experts has developed the curriculum for the 3½ day course, which will be organized around three overarching concepts: know yourself, know your staff, and know your assignment.
-The curriculum will cover the following topic areas:
+A team of experts has developed the curriculum, which will be organized around three overarching concepts: know yourself, know your staff, and know your assignment.
+The agenda for the 2021 First-Line Supervisor Institute will be:

 The Institute is developed for senior officers, mid-level supervisors, corporals, and sergeants.
 It is a useful course for individuals recently promoted to those positions and a valuable preparatory course for those seeking to advance to supervisory roles.